Lightcurves of the Karin family asteroids: Observations

 During the period from November 2002 to May 2004, we observed and determined the rotational periods of eleven Karin family members, including the largest member, (832) Karin. \comment{ (832) Karin, (7719) 1997 GT36, (10783) 1991 RB9, (11728) Einer, (13765) Nansmith, (16706) Svojsik, (28271) 1999 CK16, (40912) 1999 TR171, (43032) 1999 VR26, (69880) 1998 SQ81, and (71031) 1999 XE68.
 We used the following telescopes for our observations: the 2.3 m telescope (``Bok'') at the Steward Observatory (Kitt Peak, Arizona, USA), the 1.8 m telescope (``VATT'') at the Vatican Observatory (Mt.
 Graham, Arizona, USA), the 1.5 m telescope (``AZT'') at Maidanak Observatory (Uzbekistan), the 1 m telescope at the Lulin Observatory (Taiwan) the 1 m telescope at the Kiso Observatory (Nagano, Japan), the 0.5 m telescope at the National Astronomical Observatory (Tokyo, Japan), the 0.4 m telescope at the Fukuoka University of Education (Fukuoka, Japan), and the 0.25 m telescope at the Miyasaka Observatory (Kobuchizawa, Japan). } Table \ref{tbl:table1} shows the list of the observatories, the telescopes, and field of views of the instruments that we used for our observations. \marginpar{[Table \ref{tbl:table1}]}

-We used the $R$-filter for our lightcurve observations because it is widely known that brightness of the reflected light in optical wavelengths from most asteroids becomes the highest in the $R$-band.
-In our observations all the telescopes were driven at the sidereal tracking rate, and the exposure time was limited by the moving rate of asteroids as well as by the seeing size during the observing periods.
+We used the $R$-filter for our lightcurve observations because it is widely known that brightness of the reflected light in optical wavelengths from most asteroids becomes the highest in the $R$-band among the Johnson--Cousins $UBVRI$ filters.
+In our observations all the telescopes were driven at the sidereal tracking rate, and the exposure time was limited by the moving rate of asteroids as well as by seeing during the observing nights.
 As typical main belt asteroids (MBAs) having the semimajor axis $a=2.8$ AU move at the speed of $\sim 0.55''$/min at its opposition, and as the typical seeing size at the observatories was from $1.0''$ to $3.0''$, we chose a single exposure time of two to eight minutes so that an asteroid has an appearance of a point source.
-We continued the $R$-band imaging for a particular asteroid throughout a night except when we took images of standard stars: an ``asteroid per night'' strategy.
-Every night we observed several Landolt photometric standard stars \citep{landolt92} at several airmasses to determine extinction coefficients (note that we used the standard stars just for this purpose, not for calibrating zero-points to the standard system).
+Generally, we continued the $R$-band imaging for a particular asteroid throughout a night except when we took images of standard stars: an ``asteroid per night'' strategy.

+We used the Landolt standard stars \citep{landolt92} for the purpose of calibration.
 Before and/or after each of the observing nights, we took dome flats or twilight sky flats for flat-fielding.
 After the observation, we applied a standard data reduction procedure against the data: bias subtraction and flat division.

-Brightness of an asteroid was measured relative to that of a field star located on the same frame as the asteroid.
-We chose the field stars from the USNO--A2.0 star catalogue \footnote{ \sf http://tdc-www.harvard.edu/catalogs/ua2.html }.
-We corrected the magnitude of asteroids using the extinction curve obtained on each of the observing nights, using the standard star observation.
 Table \ref{tbl:table2} is the summary of our observational details. \marginpar{[Table \ref{tbl:table2}]}